provena/provena/docs/getting-started-is/linking-identity.md

 1. (If not already done) Register yourself as a [Person](../provenance/registering-model-runs/establishing-required-entities#person) in the [Registry](../provenance/registry/overview) - see [Registering yourself](#registering-yourself) below
 2. Use the provided tools to link your user account to your Person in the registry - see [Linking from your account to your Person](#linking-from-your-account-to-your-person) below

-{% include warning.html content="If you do not perform this process, you will be unable to create or modify resources in the RRAP M&DS IS.
-This includes registering and updating datasets, creating and editing Registry entries, and registering workflow provenance." %}
+{% include warning.html content="If you do not perform this process, you will be unable to create or modify resources in Provena.
+This includes registering and updating datasets, creating and editing registry entries, and registering workflow provenance." %}

 ## Registering yourself